The 90% CI-floor: the uncertainty figure Rankquant publishes

 90% → 1.00× (our choice)

-95% → 1.19× (19% harsher)
+95% → 1.19× (19% wider)

-5. Relationship to other ranking primitives
+5. Relationship to other small-sample techniques

-| Wilson score lower bound (binary) | Reddit's "best" sort and Yelp's internal ranking use the Wilson lower bound on up/down-vote binomials.
-Same idea: penalize uncertainty.
-Rankquant's CI-floor is the continuous-scale analog on z-scores. |
+| Wilson score lower bound (binary) | Reddit's "best" sort and Yelp's internal ranking use the Wilson lower bound on up/down-vote binomials, as the sort key.
+Rankquant's CI-floor is the continuous-scale analog on z-scores — same construction, published as a diagnostic rather than used to sort. |

 |---|---|

-| IMDb Top 250 (Bayesian shrinkage) | IMDb's Top 250 formula W = (v/(v+m))·R + (m/(v+m))·C shrinks thin-sample movies toward the global mean C. Mathematically equivalent (under standard assumptions) to a lower-bound approach with a specific choice of α. |
+| IMDb Top 250 (Bayesian shrinkage) | IMDb's Top 250 formula W = (v/(v+m))·R + (m/(v+m))·C shrinks thin-sample movies toward the global mean C. This is the family the AI-adjusted percentile belongs to: Ẑ · n/(n + 53) is the same weight with m = 53 and the prior set at the corpus average, which is zero on the z scale. |

 | Hodges-Lehmann estimator | A robust rank-based estimator of a location parameter.
-Rankquant's empirical-CDF percentile step is rank-based (Hodges-Lehmann flavored) even though the floor itself is mean-based. |
+Rankquant's empirical-CDF percentile step is rank-based (Hodges-Lehmann flavored) even though Ẑ and its floor are both mean-based. |

 | Meta-analysis random-effects models | DerSimonian-Laird and related random-effects estimators combine within-study and between-study variance.
 Rankquant's reviewer-level aggregation is a fixed-effects approximation; a random-effects variant is a future methodology upgrade. |